-This node sets session properties; it does not change the shared state data.
+This node sets session properties.
+It doesn't change the shared state data.

-This node cannot override system session properties, such as the principal or the authentication level.
-Use a different journey to re-authenticate the user rather than trying to change such properties with this node.
+This node can't override system session properties, such as the principal or the authentication level.
+Use a different journey to reauthenticate the user rather than trying to change such properties with this node.